WardKyle/Projects/README.md

 I wanted to develop a calculator through HTML, CSS, and JavaScript that mimics an iPhone calculator both visually and functionally.
 This is my first project added and pushed to GitHub.
 ________________________________________________

-# Digital Business Card - Built with React
+# Digital Business Card - Scrimba React.js Project

 **Began: 10/2/2023**